up42/docs/source/up42-blocks/data/modis.rst

 .. warning::

-  When loading a 4 band image with unsigned integer as data type into a software like ``QGIS``, by default band 4 is assumed to be the alpha band (or transparency band).
+  When loading a 4 band image with ``uint8`` as data type into a software like ``QGIS``, by default, band 4 is assumed to be the alpha band (or transparency band).
 Go to the layer properties in ``QGIS`` to remove band 4 as the alpha band.